top of page

 4 cloves garlic, grated

 1. Heat the butter in a large skillet over medium heat.
-Add the garlic and shallot and cook, stirring frequently, until softened, about 7 minutes.
-Increase the heat to medium-high.
-Add the mushrooms and cook, stirring occasionally, until they are softened and the juices have mostly evaporated, about 10 minutes.
-Add the rosemary and thyme, and cook until fragrant, about 3-4 minutes more.
+Add the garlic and shallot and cook, stirring frequently, until completely softened, about 7 minutes.
+Increase the heat to medium-high, add the mushrooms in a single layer, and cook without stirring for 2 minutes to develop a sear.
+Stir and continue cooking until the mushrooms are deeply browned and all liquid has evaporated, about 8 minutes more.
+Add the rosemary and thyme and cook, stirring, until fragrant, 3–4 minutes.
+Remove from heat and let cool slightly before processing.

 2. Scrape the mushroom mixture into a food processor.
 Add the lentils, cashews, nutritional yeast, lemon juice, tamari, maple syrup, tomato paste, parsley, cinnamon, cloves, salt, and pepper.
-Pulse until well combined and smooth.
-If needed, add 1 tbsp of cooking liquid from the lentils at a time, monitoring for texture.
+Process until smooth and uniform, scraping down the sides as needed.
+If the mixture is too thick, add the reserved lentil cooking liquid 1 tablespoon at a time until the texture is silky and spreadable.
+Taste and adjust seasoning.

 Comments